Hilton Brown (writer)

-Charles Hilton Brown (1890–1961) who wrote under the name Hilton Brown, was a Scottish writer, poet, novelist and Indian Civil Service officer, who was known for his writings on the history and social life of Scotland and South India.
+Charles Hilton Brown (1890–1961), who wrote under the name Hilton Brown, was a Scottish writer, poet, novelist and Indian Civil Service officer, who was known for his writings on the history and social life of Scotland and South India.
 He is considered the most likely candidate for the anonymous author of A Civilian's South India (1921).

-His son Leslie Hilton Brown was a famed ornithologist.
+His son Leslie Hilton Brown was a notable ornithologist.